NicTheFifth/MCME-PVPUPDATE/README.md

 PVP Plugin version 2
 ===========
 ## To be implemented before release
-* Replace all sendBaseComponent

 ## To be implemented

 ## To be tested
+* Teleport to spawn (world spawn)
+* Rules gamemodes
+* Set gamemode adventure for players
+* Win text
+* Delete maps
+* Delete gamemodes
+* Double send of game creation

 ## To be fixed

 ## Bug list
-* Double send of game creation

 ## Implemented